You want to build a perennial dynasty powerhouse, right?

 Metcalf is a bigger roadblock for Smith-Njigba.
 He turns just 26 in December and is signed through 2025.

 Of course, if Smith-Njigba truly is the stat-piling stud we saw in 2021, he'll command targets regardless of the competition.
+All three Seattle wideouts are worth considering in the single-digit rounds for redraft, according to our 2023 PPR rankings.

 Get the full breakdown of Jaxon Smith-Njigba's Dynasty Fantasy Football Value.